What is Ideas for Healthy Living?

 In early 2019, we are pleased to offer Grow Your Groceries, a 12 week program offering complete instruction on all aspects of home gardening for food production as well as eco-cooking, seed saving, perennial food forests and fruit production, and four classes devoted to preserving the food after harvest.

 The classes are presented by trained facilitators using lesson plans and training materials developed by WSU Extension, Texas A & M Agrilife Extension and Colorado State University.
 The classes are very interactive and include demonstrations, discussions and hands-on group activities.

 Whenever possible, we request that each agency or organization provide the following: a minimum of 5 participants, a classroom or other facility conducive to learning, assistance with making copies of handouts, and child care.

 WSU Extension sponsors these programs with additional funding provided by Skagit County, and United Way of Skagit County.
 Many of our classes are offered free of charge as a community service to qualifying agencies and groups.
 We also offer fee based classes and workshops but are often able to include some scholarship options.

 How Do I Find Out More?

+Please visit the calendar on the main page for current listings.
+We also recommend that you join our Facebook Group.
 For more information about the program, to schedule classes, or to find out how you can become an Ideas for Living volunteer, please contact: